nextthingco/docs/CHIP_Pro-Docs/source/includes/_howtopcb.md

 ### Button

 The PWRON pin can be connected to GND through a button as a Power Enable Key (PEK) or hibernation/wake button.
 The AXP209 can automatically identify long and short button presses.
 Read more about this on page 10 of the [AXMP209 datasheet](https://github.com/NextThingCo/CHIP-Hardware/blob/master/CHIP%5Bv1_0%5D/CHIPv1_0-BOM-Datasheets/AXP209_Datasheet_v1.0en.pdf).

-### IPSOUT Pin

-Assuming that a battery and a USB and CHG-IN power supply is present, power is drawn from VBUS, BAT and CHG-IN which is combined by the AXP209 and accessible through the IPSOUT (Intelligent Power Source OUT) pin.

-BTS Pin

-The AXP209

 ## Additional USB Port